kheptagon/KOS-Hoverslam/README.md

 Example:
 Here is a video demonstrating the script performing a hoverslam well enough to land on the engine bell, even with the extreme deceleration the landing is precise enough to not tip or explode: https://youtu.be/nYz5GrC2BIM

+ImpartialDerivatives: I have forked this code to take into account horizontal velocity.
+Comparison here: https://gfycat.com/BruisedPolishedChrysalis